 N-pairs is trained in a similar manner to motion2vec, yielding comparable performance with CRFs and RNNs, while proving less conducive for HMMs/HSMMs.

 Table 1: Segmentation accuracy performance comparison on the evaluation set with labeled training set.
 Rows correspond to a different embedding space approach, columns correspond to a different segmentation method.
-Motion2Vec (M2V) uses triplet loss with RNN in a semi-supervised manner.
+Motion2Vec (M2V) combines triplet loss with RNN in a semi-supervised manner to give consistently better results across all supervised and unsupervised sequence learning approaches.
+M2V-T combine supervised triplet loss with unsupervised single view time contrastive loss for better nearest neighbor accuracy in the embedding space.

 Fig. 1: Effect of percentage of labeled demonstrations on the segmentation accuracy: single view TCN performs better in unsupervised regimes, while motion2vec improves performance over competing approaches with 25% or more labeled demonstrations.
 Results are averaged over 5 iterations.

-Please send your feedback and suggestions to: ajay.tanwani at berkeley.edu
+Please send your feedback and suggestions to Ajay Tanwani: ajay.tanwani at berkeley.edu

-Acknowledgements: We thank Joseph E. Gonzalez, Minho Hwang, Xin Wang, Daniel Seita, Yixin Gao, Jigsaws CIRL team and our collaborators from Google Brain, Intel and SRI for their helpful discussions.
+Acknowledgements: We thank our collaborators from UC Berkeley, Google Brain, Intel and SRI for their helpful discussions.